sj2020pro/Fault-Detection/README.md

 # NSUAD Anomaly Detection Demo

-This repository contains a reproducible implementation and demonstration of **NSUAD**, a deep-learning–based anomaly detection model.
+This repository contains a reproducible implementation and demonstration of **NSUAD**, a deep-learning–based model for network anomaly detection.
 The project includes a complete environment setup (Python 3.6 + TensorFlow 1.10), a deterministic training pipeline,
 and a runnable **demo notebook** that walks through dataset preparation, model training, and evaluation metrics.